NVIDIA-Merlin/NVTabular/examples/getting-started-movielens/inference-HugeCTR/README.md

 root@2efa5b50b909:
 ```

 1) Start the jupyter-lab server by running the following command.
-In case the container does not have `JupyterLab`, you can easily [install](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) it either using conda or pip.
+In case the container does not have `JupyterLab`, you can easily [install](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html) it using pip.
 ```
 jupyter-lab --allow-root --ip='0.0.0.0' --NotebookApp.token='<password>'
 ```